WWNT: 2010s: back to English and back to Spanish

 On April 1, 2013, WTOB switched back to all-English, dropped all Spanish programming and flipped its format to Oldies (1950s-1970s and Carolina Beach Oldies).
 Jerry Holt leased the station from owner Davidson Media and was the general manager of WTOB as well as an on-air D.J.
 The station announced that it was moving its studios to 3rd Avenue in Winston-Salem.
 WTOB was based on the style and music that made it the top radio station in Winston-Salem in the 1960s and 1970s, and past jingles and sound effects were used.
 Among the disc jockeys were Curtis Lee, who was on WAIR in the 1960s.

 Holt and Davidson Media could not agree on a new lease in 2014.
 WTOB was leased to Dan Williard, and Holt leased another station, WSMX.
 WTOB switched to a classic hits format on June 1.
 Speaking about the new format, program director Coyote Mush told the Winston-Salem Journal, "We’re the only station that does the Classic Hits format between Charlotte and Raleigh...
 Corporate radio has just ignored it."

 In July 2015, TBLC Media purchased WTOB.
 In November 2015, TBLC changed the format to Spanish.
-The classic hits format remained on the station's website and moved first to WSMX and on December 18, 2015 at noon, to WEGO.
+The classic hits format remained on the station's website and moved first to WSMX and on December 18, 2015, at noon, to WEGO.
 Former WTOB employees formed Southern Broadcast Media LLC to license the new station.

 On December 9, 2015, WTOB changed its callsign to WWNT.
 On November 15, 2016, TBLC Media consented to give the WTOB callsign to the owners of WEGO 980 AM, and as of November 22, 2016, WEGO became WTOB.

 According to the FCC's Silent AM Broadcast Stations List, WWNT has been off the air since December 11, 2020.

+Effective June 9, 2023, TBLC Media sold WWNT to Delmarva Educational Association for $15,000.

 WTOB-TV

 A sister television station, WTOB-TV, signed on the air on September 18, 1953.
 It was an ABC and DuMont affiliate.
 WTOB-TV operated on Channel 26.
 As with many early UHF stations, it faced signal problems and the fact that viewers had to purchase expensive UHF converters to see the signal.
-With the area already served by strong VHF stations like Greensboro’s WFMY-TV and Winston-Salem’s WSJS-TV, WTOB-TV was fighting a difficult battle.
+With the area already served by strong VHF stations like Greensboro's WFMY-TV and Winston-Salem's WSJS-TV, WTOB-TV was fighting a difficult battle.
 It signed off in 1957.
 Channel 26 now is WUNL-TV, the University of North Carolina television station serving Winston-Salem.
 It is not affiliated with WTOB.